 There are a number of common mistakes homeowners make on their taxes each year.
 And with all of the changes that have recently occurred, homeowners and investors are even more likely to make a mistake than they had been in years past.
 Learn more about the deductions available to you, what you’re entitled to and what you need to watch out for in our latest post!

 When filing your taxes for 2018, there are a number of new things homeowners need to be aware of.
 While the laws are ever-changing, many new policies have recently gone into effect.
 Investors need to be diligent that their forms are filed correctly, and that they are capitalizing on the deductions available to them.
 You don’t want to find yourself overpaying or not paying enough, causing you trouble down the road.
-Below, we discuss four of the most critical mistakes homeowners are making when it comes to filing their taxes for 2018 in Central New Jersey.
+Below, we discuss four of the most critical mistakes homeowners are making when it comes to filing their taxes for 2018 in Newark.

 #1 – Can No Longer Deduct Moving Expenses